mbucknell/keycloak-python-poc/README.md

 Questions/issues that remain:
+1. Need to figure out how to do authorization.
+I don't think this is critical as I think the gateway will be handling that.
 1. Do we want to be able configure which endpoints need authorization?
 Do we want the same level of configurablity as the springboot microservices.
 2. Implementation - how to make it easy to add this to all of our python applications.
 May want to consider some sort